rcc-uchicago/user-guide/docs/software/apps-and-envs/gaussian.md

 # Gaussian

-<a href='https://gaussian.com/g16main/' target='_blank'>Gaussian</a> is a computational chemistry software package available to RCC users for chemistry research.
+<a href='https://gaussian.com/gaussian16/' target='_blank'>Gaussian</a> is a general-purpose computational chemistry software package with focus on electronic structure modeling.
+Gaussian is developed and licensed by Gaussian, Inc.

 ## Getting access